A Guide to Lender-Paid Mortgage Insurance

 Rate Never Drops

 While having mortgage insurance stretched out over the life of a loan can save some homebuyers money, it can cost others.
-The higher interest rate—a 0.25% rate increase is common—can never drop, even once the loan balance is less than 80% of a home’s purchase price.
+The higher interest rate — as mentioned, a 0.25% rate increase is common — will never drop, even once the loan balance is less than 80% of a home’s purchase price.

-LPMI can end up costing homebuyers more than if they had ventured out on their own.
+LPMI can end up costing homebuyers more than if they had bought PMI on their own.
 Much depends on how long the borrower expects to hold the mortgage.

 Refi Costs